 Thankfully, the tumor was benign.
 Removing it, however, made him deaf in his right ear.

-The reason why this is a huge deal is that Romero’s case is the first in the world that acknowledged a direct link between cellphone use and brain tumors.
-There was evidence presented for both sides.
+The reason why this is a huge deal is that Romero’s case is the first in the world in which courts have acknowledged a direct link between cellphone use and brain tumors.
 Although this happened in Italy, it will have far-reaching effects.

 Here at Komando.com, we do our best to keep you informed about everything digital.
 To learn more, check out these links below: